October 15, 2019

 How Hypnosis works

 Hypnosis is something like a trance-like sleep.
 It is an altered state of consciousness, much like using truth serum (a class of drugs called hypnotics, which are general anesthetics).
-Truth serum does not make you tell the truth; it just makes you more suggestible to telling the truth.
+Truth serum does not make you tell the truth; it just makes you more suggestive of telling the truth.
 This is a late stage of what we call stage 1 anesthesia.
 There are about four stages of anesthesia; however, that is a topic for another discussion.
-At this late part of stage 1 anesthesia, you would not be fully aware of what you are doing, but you can make conversations and act as if you are fully awake.
+At this late stage of stage 1 anesthesia, you would not be fully aware of what you were doing, but you could have conversations and act as if you were fully awake.
 At this stage, your subconscious mind is active, and it becomes easy to make suggestions.
 You can also call this an altered state of consciousness.
 Hypnosis is more like the late part of stage 1 anesthesia.
-During hypnosis, you are more like in a trance where you are aware of your surroundings – but not just as usual.
-The more analytical left side of your brain becomes dormant, and the right side, more creative, becomes active.
+During hypnosis, you are more in a trance where you are aware of your surroundings, but not just as usual.
+The more analytical the left side of your brain becomes, the more dormant it is, and the more creative the right side becomes, the more active it becomes.
 This opens up the subconscious part of your mind and makes you more open to suggestions.
 There are two phases of hypnosis: the induction phase, where you are put in a state of hypnosis, and the suggestion phase, where words are suggested to your subconscious mind.
 Neuro-linguistic programming techniques work very well for the suggestion phase.
 They can suggest things to your subconscious mind to help you overcome a phobia or traumatic event.
 This is basically what they do in hypnotherapy.

 How hypnosis works